roykre/RAG-data-challenge/README.md

 ## Repository Contents

-- **presentation/** - This presentation documents the entire process I went through during the project, the challenges I faced, how I solved them, and a performance evaluation.
+- **presentation.pdf** - This presentation documents the entire process I went through during the project, the challenges I faced, how I solved them, and a performance evaluation.
 - **rag_pipeline.ipynb** - The Jupyter Notebook containing the code for the RAG pipeline.

 ## Requirements